B2B Sales GlossaryDefinition · Lead Generation

 Outbound marketing is the practice of proactively reaching out to potential buyers rather than waiting for them to come to you.
 In B2B sales development, it reaches targeted accounts and decision makers through cold email, cold calling, and social outreach, using structured campaigns, data-driven targeting, and personalization to start conversations, book qualified meetings, and build a predictable pipeline.

-What Outbound Marketing really means
+What Outbound Marketing means in practice

 In B2B sales development, outbound marketing refers to deliberately initiating contact with potential customers who have not yet raised their hand or filled out a form.
 SDRs and outbound teams identify ideal customer profiles and specific contacts, then use channels like cold email, cold calling, LinkedIn, and direct mail to start conversations, educate buyers, and convert interest into qualified meetings for account executives.
 The focus is on controlled, targeted outreach rather than waiting for website visitors or inbound leads.